Linux Operating systems provide the ability to track system calls with

 -t option.
 In the example, we simply print timestamp which is consists of the current hour, minute and second information.

 In the previous example, we have printed time stamp information in normal day format.
 But we may want to use a relative timestamp.
 The relative timestamp is calculated according to the process start time and process start time is set as 0 and all other system calls time is expressed according to the process start time.

 Print Time Stamp More Precise

-In the previous example we have printed the time stamp.
-This time stamp have normal precision where hour, minute and second information is provided.
-In some situations we may need to get more precise metric from the trace.
+In the previous example, we have printed the time stamp.
+This timestamp have normal precision where hour, minute and second information is provided.
+In some situations, we may need to get a more precise metric from the trace.
 The

 $ strace -tt ls

 Generate Statistics Report of System Calls

 While tracing a process there is a lot of system calls used.
 Metrics and statistics about these calls can be printed in a table.
 This table will include metrics like time, seconds, call count, errors and related system call.